Pork Fat Leaf Lard

 Nutrition & Health Benefits of Leaf Lard-

 Leaf lard, like all types of lard, is high in saturated fat and cholesterol.
-However, for many individuals, a non-dairy fat with nutritional benefits such as leaf lard, especially from organic, pasture-raised animals, and consumed in moderation, can offer significant health advantages over butter, according to The Spruce Eats
+However, for many individuals, a non-dairy fat with nutritional benefits such as leaf lard, especially from pasture-raised animals, and consumed in moderation, can offer significant health advantages over butter, according to The Spruce Eats

 At Sage Mountain Farm

 Our Heritage pigs are raised in dirt (not concrete like you get in the stores, restaurants, caterers and everywhere else you might eat Pork).
 Only small Farmers raise their Pigs on dirt and mud.
-Our pigs are never given antibiotics, hormones or other drugs that factory farms put into their feed.

 We raise Heritage pork because it is incredibly juicy and has a fantastic flavor.
 It has gained a reputation as being the Kobe Beef of pork, which is to say that it marbles well and is very tender.
 The flavor of our pork is unlike what you find in stores.